Aug 23, 2023

 Lazada has finely tuned each of its gamified features to encourage customers towards desired outcomes and valuable actions.
 The more users shop, or even just use the app, the better rewards Lazada offers them.

 Back in 2013, South Korean car manufacturer Hyundai launched an ingenious gamification campaign in collaboration with AMC’s hit TV series ‘The Walking Dead’.
-Hyundai created an app that let users customize Hyundai cars with almost 300 different zombie-killing modifications.
+Hyundai created an app that lets users customize Hyundai cars with almost 300 different zombie-killing modifications.
 Hyundai Chop Shop was a huge success and was downloaded millions of times.
 Users who engaged with the app daily and answered trivia questions were rewarded with points they could use to unlock new items, encouraging repeat engagement.

 Hyundai Chop Shop build upon a previous product placement deal with AMC which saw characters in the show using a lime green Hyundai Tucson as their main form of transport in zombie-infested Georgia.

 You can see the promotional ad for Hyundai Chop Shop below.